JUVENILE JOINT FRACTURE

 The causes of juvenile joint fractures in children and adolescents can include:

 It’s important to seek medical attention if a child or adolescent has experienced a traumatic injury.
-If the child experiences joint pain, the fracture may be the cause and prompt treatment will speed healing.
+If the child experiences joint pain, a doctor should examin to see if a fracture occured.
+Prompt treatment will speed healing.

 QUESTIONS AND ANSWERS